IFRC-Secretariat/espocrm-cva-duplicate-check/docs/03-system-management.md

 ## How to upgrade EspoCRM

-1. First, run the upgrade on the staging/ testing site:
+1. First, run the upgrade on the **staging/ testing** site:

+    1. Open the **staging/ testing** site.

-    1. Go to `Administration` → `Upgrade`.
+    2. Go to `Administration` → `Upgrade`.
 Note the current EspoCRM version - here it is `8.0.3`.

         ![EspoCRM administration upgrade page](img/espocrm_upgrade/espocrm_administration_upgrade_page.png)

-    2. Click the [link](https://www.espocrm.com/download/upgrades/) to go to the EspoCRM download page.
+    3. Click the [link](https://www.espocrm.com/download/upgrades/) to go to the EspoCRM download page.

         ![EspoCRM download page](img/espocrm_upgrade/espocrm_download_page.png)

-    3. Download the right upgrade file.
+    4. Download the right upgrade file.
 E.g. for this example, the current version is shown as `8.0.3`, so we need to download the `EspoCRM-upgrade-8.0.3-to-8.0.4.zip` file.

-    4. Upload the file, click the `Upload` button, and then click the `Run Upgrade` button in the popup.
+    5. Upload the file, click the `Upload` button, and then click the `Run Upgrade` button in the popup.

         ![EspoCRM administration upgrade popup](img/espocrm_upgrade/espocrm_administration_upgrade_popup.png)

-    5. Wait until the `Upgraded successfully` popup is shown:
+    6. Wait until the `Upgraded successfully` popup is shown:

         ![EspoCRM administration upgrade successful popup](img/espocrm_upgrade/espocrm_administration_upgrade_successful.png)

-    6. Run the [manual tests](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/blob/main/docs/04-testing.md#manual-testing) to make sure everything is working properly.
+    7. Run the [manual tests](https://github.com/IFRC-Secretariat/espocrm-cva-duplicate-check/blob/main/docs/04-testing.md#manual-testing) to make sure everything is working properly.

-2. **If the upgrade was successful** on the staging/ testing site, run the same upgrade on the main site:
+2. **If the upgrade and tests were successful** on the staging/ testing site, run the same upgrade on the main site:

+    1. Open the **main** site.

-    1. Go to `Administration` → `Upgrade`.
+    2. Go to `Administration` → `Upgrade`.
 Make sure that the EspoCRM version is the **same as the staging/ testing site**, in our case this is `8.0.3`:

         ![EspoCRM administration upgrade page](img/espocrm_upgrade/espocrm_administration_upgrade_page.png)

-    2. Upload the file, click the `Upload` button, and then click the `Run Upgrade` button in the popup.
+    3. Upload the file, click the `Upload` button, and then click the `Run Upgrade` button in the popup.

         ![EspoCRM administration upgrade popup](img/espocrm_upgrade/espocrm_administration_upgrade_popup.png)

-    3. Wait until the `Upgraded successfully` popup is shown:
+    4. Wait until the `Upgraded successfully` popup is shown:

         ![EspoCRM administration upgrade successful popup](img/espocrm_upgrade/espocrm_administration_upgrade_successful.png)